Joël Genazzi

-Joel Genazzi (born February 10, 1988) is a Swiss professional ice hockey defenceman who currently plays for and is an alternate captain of Lausanne HC of the National League (NL).
+Joel Genazzi (born February 10, 1988) is a Swiss former professional ice hockey defenceman.
+He primarily played in the Swiss National League (NL), where he spent 18 seasons with HC Fribourg-Gottéron, the SCL Tigers, and Lausanne HC.

 Playing career

 Genazzi made his National League (NL) debut playing with HC Fribourg-Gottéron during the 2006–07 season.

 Genazzi failed to establish himself in the National League over 3 seasons with Fribourg and was loaned multiple times to various Swiss League (SL) teams.
 He had a breakout season in 2008–09 with Young-Sprinters HC, putting up 42 points (15 goals) in 42 games in the SL.
 Genazzi went on to play one more year in the SL with EHC Visp in 2009–10, racking up an impressive 51 points over 46 games.
 His stellar season allowed him to sign with the SCL Tigers of the National League for the next year.

 Genazzi played 3 seasons with the Tigers before joining Lausanne HC for the 2013–14 season.
 At the conclusion of the season, Genazzi agreed to a two-year contract extension with Lausanne.
 On October 24, 2016, Genazzi was signed to a five-year contract extension worth CHF 3 million by Lausanne.

+Following the end of his twelfth season with Lausanne, including two as captain, Genazzi announced his retirement from hockey on 26 April 2025.